jgpws/jgd-spring-awakening/README.md

 # jgd-spring-awakening
-JGD-Spring Awakening theme collection.

 JGD-Spring Awakening is a collection of themes for the Linux desktop.
 Featuring a fresh and friendly design, each theme's main color scheme is a pastel yellow and bright green.

 Included in this theme package are Openbox, GTK+2 and GTK+3 (currently version 3.10 only) themes.

+The GTK+2 version requires the Murrine engine.
+Instructions on how to install Murrine are below.

-**How to install this theme collection:**
+## How to install this theme collection:

 1. Download the file from the [Downloads] (https://github.com/jgpws/jgd-spring-awakening/blob/master/downloads/JGD-SpringAwakening-01-17-17.tar.gz) directory
 2. Open a Terminal application